oraw/oraw/README.md

 - 👀 I’m interested in Oracle, Automations and Data Analytics.
 - 🌱 I’m currently learning PHP,CSS,JavaScript,HTML
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me
+- 📫 You can write me orawrk@gmail.com

 <!---
 oraw/oraw is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.